This post was originally published on this site

 Then things fell into place, one by one.

 I had an opportunity to volunteer with a scientist who worked on the protection of desert tortoises (Gopherus agassizii) by monitoring their most prominent predator, the raven (Corvus corax).
 The volunteers would post around the perimeter of a known raven roosting site and monitor the ravens entering and exiting the area.
 When the sun began to set, birds would pour in from all sides reaching a total of 5,000+ ravens in one concentrated area.
 Participating in this data collection made me feel useful.
-Getting good grades was a result or a relief, but this did not feel like that.
+Getting good grades was a result or a relief, but this felt different.
 This felt right.
 I continued to volunteer, and my attendance resulted in a job offer through a recommendation.
 I felt seen, I felt proud, and I accepted the job.

 I started working as a field technician that spring and accepted an internship with a botanic garden later that year.
 There was so much to learn and so many new experiences to have.
-I started to form an idea of what I wanted to do after community college and working for the restoration department for the botanic garden reassured me that I was making the right decision.
+I started to form an idea of what I wanted to do after community college, and working for the restoration department for the botanic garden reassured me that I was making the right decision.

 It was being outside, working with plants, seeing a drastic before and after in the landscape, fighting heat stroke with slurpees with my teammates, and just feeling important.
 It was feeling that I could try my hardest and push my limits and it would matter.
 That the intent of my actions, even when I fell short, mattered.
-I knew I wanted to work with plants in any capacity, but I really liked how plants had everything coded in them in how to do their job and make the landscape heal.
+I knew I wanted to work with plants in any capacity, but I really liked how plants had everything coded in them; how to do their job and make the landscape heal.
 This helped me choose my major and intended university.
 I applied to one school, and I started my first semester the following spring.